Abilaash01/Abilaash01/README.md

 ### 💻 Computer Engineer | Embedded Systems & Firmware

-I specialize in **embedded systems and firmware development**, building software that interfaces directly with hardware.
+I specialize in embedded systems and firmware development, with a focus on AI and machine learning integration on edge and resource-constrained devices.

-My interests include **SoC platforms, real-time systems, IoT, robotics, and low-level software**, backed by strong foundations in computer architecture and operating systems.
+My work spans bare-metal and embedded Linux systems, low-level firmware, and end-to-end embedded AI pipelines—from real-time sensor acquisition to optimized ML inference running close to the hardware.

-I enjoy working close to the hardware—designing predictable firmware, debugging system-level issues, and integrating software across the stack.
+I am particularly interested in building predictable, efficient systems that combine traditional embedded control logic with ML-driven perception and decision-making for IoT, robotics, and intelligent devices.

 ---